gruns/furl/README.md

 # furl

-### furl is a small Python library that makes parsing and manipulating URLs simple.
+### furl is a small Python library that makes manipulating URLs simple.

 Python's standard __urllib__ and __urlparse__ modules provide a number of URL manipulation functions, but using these functions to perform common URL